-Apps Provide Helpful Marketing Options
+Utilize Helpful Marketing Options via the Apps

 Offset Losses From Closed Dining Rooms or Reduced Capacity

 If you do have your own delivery drivers, you can use these apps strictly to facilitate orders.
-This reduces your commission fee, and still lets you take advantage of the marketing benefits.
+This reduces your commission fee and still lets you take advantage of the marketing benefits.

-When these platforms first came out, restaurants had to use a separate tablet for each delivery company to manage their incoming orders.
+When these delivery platforms first came out, restaurants often had to use a separate tablet for each delivery company to manage their incoming orders.
 And they had to figure out how to get those orders from the tablet to the kitchen efficiently.

 But these days, delivery companies have integrations with many point-of-sale (POS) systems, which removes the need for the intermediate tablet.
-If your POS can’t integrate with the app, tablets are still an option.
+If your POS system can’t integrate with the app, tablets are still an option.

 The Cons of Outside Delivery